TAS Wind Ensemble

 The TAS Guitar Band offers guitarists the opportunity to regularly play in a band together and learn the musical skills associated with playing in an ensemble.
 It is open to any student currently learning guitar or to any student who has learnt guitar long enough to demonstrate basic guitar skills (as determined by the conductor).
 The goal of the TAS Guitar Band is to rehearse and perform a range of guitar repertoire for a variety of performance events during the year.
 This includes both classical and contemporary styles.
 Other instrument types including voice, woodwind and percussion are included from time to time depending on the demands of the chosen repertoire.

 Functioning as one of the School’s flagship ensembles, Chapel Choir sings during services and ceremonies at TAS.
 The repertoire for Chapel Choir is taken from a wide range of modern and traditional liturgies.
-Chapel Choir is a non-selective ensemble that is open to all students from Years 4 to 12.
+Chapel Choir is a non-selective ensemble that is open to all students.
 Young students are particularly encouraged to sing treble parts and solos during services.

 K-2 and 3-5 Choirs